On Weakly Complete Universal Enveloping Algebras: A Poincare-Birkhoff-Witt Theorem: The Abstract Enveloping Algebra of a Lie Algebra

-The main result of the present section will be a complete clarification of the relation of the weakly complete enveloping algebra $\UU(\g)$ of a profinite-dimensional Lie algebra $\g$ and the universal enveloping algebra $U(|\g|)$ of the (abstract) Lie algebra $|\g|$ underlying $\g$.
+\bsk In the present section we shall now denote by $|\g|$ the abstract Lie algebra underlying the profinite-dimensional Lie algebra $\g$.
+Then the main result of this section will be a complete clarification of the relation of the weakly complete enveloping algebra $\UU(\g)$ of a profinite-dimensional Lie algebra $\g$ and the universal enveloping algebra $U(|\g|)$ of $|\g|$.

 \begin{Lemma} For a profinite-dimensional Lie algebra $\g$ there is a natural morphism $\eps_\g\colon U(|\g|)\to |\UU(\g)|$ of unital algebras such that \begin{enumerate}[{\rm(i)}] \item the following diagram is commutative: